kentcb/PCLMock/Doc/using-mocks.md

 mock.When(x => x.SomeMethod(It.IsAny<int>(), It.IsAny<string>()).Return("foo");
 ```

-A callback can also be provided:
+A callback can also be provided so that the return value can be determined dynamically:

 ```C#
 var valueToReturn = "foo";